folio-org/stripes/doc/hotkeys.md

 Where do these things come from?

-#3 are of coourse provided by the actual modules that interpret the keys: for example, the Users module will provide a function that opens the edit page.
+#1 are of course provided by the actual modules that interpret the keys: for example, the Users module will provide a function that opens the edit page.

-#2 are the responsibility of the module to provide: doing so is part of the module API, and it will then for the invoking component (most often ultimately in stripes-core) to provide a map that associates them with the key specifications #1.
+#2 are the responsibility of the module to provide: doing so is part of the module API, and it will then be up to the invoking component (most often ultimately in stripes-core) to provide a map that associates them with the key specifications #1.

-#3 are configuration that may be provided as part of FOLIO's code, or overridden by tenant-level configuration, or futher overridden by user-level configuration.
+#3 are configuration that may be provided as part of FOLIO's code, or overridden by tenant-level configuration, or further overridden by user-level configuration.
 It will be the job of stripes-core to obtain these and provide them to the modules.

 ## How this can work in Stripes